Aerodynamics-Club/awesome-resources/README.md

 - This repository contains a curated list of useful (read awesome) resources related to aerodynamics, aerial robots and simulators.

 ## Contributing
 Fork this repository and make changes to the forked repository.
 Make the changes to your personal copy.
 Once the changes are ready to be included in this repository, submit a PR to this repository.
 Instructions for the process are available [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
-Keep periodicaly checking your active PRs for reviews and suggestions by reviewers [here](https://github.com/Aerodynamics-Club/awesome-resources/pulls).
+Keep periodically checking your active pull requests for reviews and suggestions by reviewers [here](https://github.com/Aerodynamics-Club/awesome-resources/pulls).

 ## Table of Contents
 - [Papers](#papers)